EstevaoAZ/EstevaoAZ/README.md

 	<br>
 	<h1>Welcome!</h1>
 	<br>
 	<p>🌱 I'm mainly a web dev.
-I love graphic design and making beautiful user interfaces.
+I love graphic design and creating beautiful user interfaces.
 I'm a design enthusiast myself, but with an appreciation for the server-side too!</p>
 	<br>
 	<p>👨‍💻 A brief of what I currently work with:</p>
 </div>